“There’s no such thing as copper colour, Mummy, they’re red,” she said.

 Same leaves, different perspective.

-Same colour, different perspective.
+Same shop, different perspective.

 When you are trying to understand your potential audience and put yourself in their shoes, it is key to look for their perceptions and the effect they have.
+And as with my chemist example, you might find that people who appear on the surface to be confident and keen to return to the office have underlying concerns.

-HR data and feedback
+Data and feedback

 Some years ago I was working with a university HR team, advising them on communication and engagement.
 Surveys and feedback from individuals were showing that academic staff in education and teaching roles felt that they were consistently passed over for promotion in favour of more research-focussed colleagues.